 6. Tag sales

 Another avenue to sell your sterling flatware is to have a tag sale, garage sale, or online garage sale platforms like Freelance Marketplace.
+However, sterling silver is best sold for scrap — very few people want to buy or own silver flatware anymore, and selling it directly through a tag sale or Marketplace is a lot of work that will not net the most money.

 Selling your silverware locally has its pros: